JetBrains/Qodana/topics/teamcity-plugins.md

 After extending your build with Qodana, you’ll get the following capabilities:

-- An interactive report in a separate build tab
+- View an interactive report in a separate build tab
 - Compare problems and checks applied between builds
 - Report discovered problems as standard TeamCity tests so that you can assign investigations to the responsible team members
 - Use flexible build failure conditions